 Our Redwood City Business Attorney Explains Your Possible Options

-Business disputes are a point of dread for business owners, investors, and partners.
-For example, they often mark the end of a once-productive business relationship and can be extremely expensive to litigate.
+Business disputes are a point of dread for company owners, investors, and partners.
+For example, they often mark the end of a once-productive business relationship.
+They can also be extremely expensive to litigate.
 Going to court increases legal fees for both sides and takes more time than other settlement options.
 So, a settlement outside the court is often the best option for all parties involved.
-Consider these alternative dispute resolution examples as you prepare to handle a business dispute.
+Consider these alternative dispute resolution examples as you prepare to handle a business dispute out of court.

 Many dispute resolution attorneys begin with a solid negotiation strategy.
 Despite all the other methods developed by legal experts, a face-to-face discussion is often the most effective tool.
 You can revisit negotiation at any point during the settlement or litigation process.
 Even if you and the other party have failed to negotiate a settlement earlier in your dispute, you may find that everyone involved is more motivated to settle as a trial date draws near.
 No one wants the legal fees, loss of reputation and loss of time that come with litigation.
 Know what you want heading into negotiation, what you are willing to give up and what your bottom line is.